 HMRC considers reasonable excuse to be something that stops a person from meeting a tax obligation despite them having taken reasonable care to meet that obligation.

-In order to decide whether the excuse is reasonable, it is necessary to consider what a reasonable person who wanted to meet their obligation would have done in the same circumstances and decide if the action of the person met that standard
+In order to decide whether the excuse is reasonable, it is necessary to consider what a reasonable person who wanted to meet their obligation would have done in the same circumstances and decide if the action of the person met that standard as outlined by Judge Medd in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.